 How MMIPS works

-MMIPS is a moderated public-awareness and accountability platform.
-It is built to help families, authorized advocates, Tribal representatives, and official contacts share reviewed case information without creating a rumor board or replacing official reporting systems.
+MMIPS is a moderated public-awareness and family-support platform.
+It is built to help families, authorized advocates, Tribal representatives, and official contacts share reviewed submitted information without creating a rumor board or replacing official reporting systems.

 1. Submit for review

-Submitted cases go into a private review queue.
+Submitted information go into a private review queue.
 They do not become public automatically.

 2. Safety check